asmaier/ImmoSpider/Readme.md

 If that is too slow for you, you should modify your search on Immoscout (and again copy the new url), so that the amount of search results is lower.
 If your result set is about 50 apartments, Immospider will only need 1-2 minutes to compute all the travel times.

+### Usage without Googlemaps API key
+If you just want to download search results vom Immoscout, but without computing travel times to destinations you can start Immospider simply without the destination (`-a destX`, `-a modeX`) and without the API key parameter (`-s`) like

+    scrapy crawl immoscout -o apartments.csv -a url=https://www.immobilienscout24.de/Suche/S-T/Wohnung-Miete/Berlin/Berlin/-/2,50-/60,00-/EURO--1000,00  -L INFO

+Because it doesn't need to access the Googlemaps API it will be much faster and you should be able to scrape all results within 30 seconds.

 # Data Science
 How one can analyze the search results and also show them on a map you can see at the jupyter